GioF71/audirvana-docker/README.md

 ## Supported Platforms

 The Audirvana applications can run on amd64 and on arm64 platforms.
-This include Raspberry Pi SBC with a 64 bit version of Raspberry Pi OS.
+This includes Raspberry Pi SBC with a 64 bit version of Raspberry Pi OS.

+## Disclaimer

+I won't build and publish images which would include binaries from the Audirvana company.
+This means that there are no releated images available on docker hub.
+You will have to build your image yourself.
+The images resulting from applying the build recipe described in this repository will include the latest studio/origin binaries.
+When a new release is published, you will need to re-build your image, so that it will include the latest available version.

 ## Prerequisites